UWEMILab/uwemilab.github.io/research.md

 <!--<img src="/images/NLEIS.png" class="align-left" alt="NLEIS spectra" width="300"> -->
 ![NLEIS](/images/NLEIS_1x2.png){: style="float: right"}{:width="550px"}
-Electrochemical impedance spectroscopy (EIS) is a commonly used tool to help probe noninvasively probe physicochemical and degradative processes in lithium-ion batteries.
+Electrochemical impedance spectroscopy (EIS) is a commonly used tool to help noninvasively probe physicochemical and degradative processes in lithium-ion batteries.
 Given the same hardware and equipment, a nonlinear extension could be used to gain more sensitive, information-rich signals in the form of the second-harmonic response.
-These responses, when analyzed in conjunction with a sophisticated physics-based model, can be used to determine changes batteries at different states-of-charge or states-of-health that previously were invisible in traditional EIS.
+These responses, when analyzed in conjunction with a sophisticated physics-based model, can help determine changes in batteries at different states-of-charge or states-of-health that previously were invisible in traditional EIS.
 {: style="clear: right"}

 <br/>